chbooks/styleGuide_ebooks/readme.md

 ####About the Publisher
 * We use the same language from book-to-book to describe ourselves.
 * The most up-to-date version of this boilerplate is available within the about_the_publisher.xhtml sample file.
+###Page Elements

+####Drop Caps

+* Drop caps are easy to do on ePub3(Apple) and KF8.
+They are not as easy to do on older devices that use older file formats.
+For this reason, we tend to stay away from drop caps.
+If the print edition has them, we are fine with them be left out of the ebook.

+####Page Breaks

+* Page breaks are supported in ePub3(Apple) and KF8.
+They are not supported on older devices that use older file formats.
+For this reason, we create page breaks the old-fashion way -- by creating a new .xhtml file.

+####Indenting

+* KindleGen automatically indents the first line of every paragraph by default.
+We apply an override style for both epubs and Kindles to prevent this.

+####Line Height

+* No less than 1.2em

+####Anchors

+* Anchors Must Be Added Before Formatting Tags `<a name=”Chapter1”/><h1>Chapter 1</h1>`

 ###Managing Assets